jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentReclaimableoverflowof.md

   IJBPaymentTerminal _terminal,
   uint256 _projectId,
   uint256 _tokenCount,
-  bool _useLocalBalance
+  bool _useTotalOverflow
 ) external view override returns (uint256) {
   // Get a reference to the project's current funding cycle.
   JBFundingCycle memory _fundingCycle = fundingCycleStore.currentOf(_projectId);

   // Get the amount of current overflow.
-  // Use the local overflow if the funding cycle specifies that it should be used.
-Otherwise use the project's total overflow across all of its terminals. uint256 _currentOverflow = _useLocalBalance
+  // Use the project's total overflow across all of its terminals if the flag species specifies so.
+Otherwise, use the overflow local to the specified terminal. uint256 _currentOverflow = _useTotalOverflow
+    ? _currentTotalOverflowOf(_projectId, _terminal.decimals(), _terminal.currency())
-    ? _overflowDuring(
+    : _overflowDuring(
       IJBPaymentTerminal(msg.sender),
       _projectId,
       _fundingCycle,
       _terminal.currency()
-    )
-    : _currentTotalOverflowOf(_projectId, _terminal.decimals(), _terminal.currency());
+    );

   // If there is no overflow, nothing is reclaimable. return